GCDigitalFellows/GCDRI_databases/sections/10-pyplussql-pseudo.md

 c = conn.cursor()
 ```

 3\.
-Translate pseudocode to Python and SQL
+Replace pseudocode with working Python and SQL

 ```Python
 # say hello to the user